UCNot/churi/doc/uri-charge.md

 _Empty map_ has special representation: `$`

-An entry value is encoded in URI charge format.
-Thus it can be anything:
+An entry value is encoded within URI charge.
+Thus, it can be anything:

 - boolean value: `foo(!)bar(-)`
 - number: `from(-128)to(127)`